New Kubernetes cluster on GCP, Azure or AWS#

 Mac users with homebrew can run brew install eksctl.

 Verify install and version with eksctl version.
-You typically need a very recent version of this CLI.
+You should have the latest version of this CLI.

 4. Install jsonnet